-It's February and there have already been 13 officers shot to death
+There have been 17 officers shot to death in the first 10 weeks of this year

 York County Sheriff's Detective Michael Doty

-Doty, 37, died on January 17 of gunshot wounds he received one day earlier during the search for a man who shot a York County Sheriff's canine handler.
+Doty, 37, died on January 17 of gunshot wounds he received a day earlier during the search for a man who shot a York County Sheriff's canine handler.
 The handler was ambushed by the man, who was accused of attacking his wife.
 A SWAT team that included Doty responded to the incident, and the suspect shot the detective.

 TEXAS

-Richardson Police Officer David Sherrard
+Richardson police Officer David Sherrard

 Sherrard, 37, was shot and killed on February 7 when he responded with other officers to a shots fired call at an apartment complex in Richardson.

-When they arrived, police found a person suffering from a gunshot wound.
-While some officers provided first aid to that individual, who later died, an investigation led others to a nearby apartment.

-Upon entry to the apartment, the suspect began firing on the officers, striking Sherrard.
+When officers entered an apartment, a man began firing on the officers.

 WASHINGTON